saeedezzati/superpower-chatgpt/README.md

 ## Utilities for ChatGPT

+👥 Custom Instruction Profiles: Easily create and save multiple custom instruction profiles and quickly access them with a click of a button

 ✂️ Auto Splitter: Automatically split your long input into smaller chunks and send them to ChatGPT one by one.

 🗒 Auto summarize: Using the power of auto-splitter, your long text will be summarized into a shorter version so you can ask question